shybovycha/moo-chess/README.md

 ## Building

-Client is now built with [Buck](https://buckbuild.com/).
+Client is now built with CMake.
-To build client, run `buck build //client` from the project root directory.
+To build client, run `cmake -B build -H .` from the `client` directory.

 ## Configuration